notifiles/documentation/docs/contributing.md

 ## What do project maintainers need to know?

-The following section is unlikely to be useful to general contributors to Felwine, and is reserved for project maintainers.
+The following section is unlikely to be useful to general contributors to Notifiles, and is reserved for project maintainers.

 ### Release

-In order to release a version of Felwine you can kick off this process by running `node publish`.
+In order to release a version of Notifiles you can kick off this process by running `node publish`.
 This will kick off the release process.
 Following the steps it guides you through should lead to a successful release.
-Please [contact me](https://charlie.fish/contact) or message me on the Felwine Slack (Charlie Fish) if you have questions or run into any issues.
+Please [contact me](https://charlie.fish/contact) or message me on the Notifiles Slack (Charlie Fish) if you have questions or run into any issues.

 It is important to note that you must have write permissions to the `main` branch in order for this process to be successful.